PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/doc/Installation and configuration guide/2-virtual-machine-templates.md

 [https://forum.puqcloud.com/](https://forum.puqcloud.com/)

-<p class="callout danger">Please note that we provide operating system templates only to demonstrate the functionality of our module.
+>Please note that we provide operating system templates only to demonstrate the functionality of our module.
 YOUR USE OF THESE OPERATING SYSTEMS IS AT YOUR OWN RISK.
 WE DO NOT GUARANTEE CORRECT OPERATION AND SAFETY.
-WE DO NOT RECOMMEND TO USE THEM AS OPERATING SYSTEM TEMPLATES FOR YOUR CLIENTS.</p>
+WE DO NOT RECOMMEND TO USE THEM AS OPERATING SYSTEM TEMPLATES FOR YOUR CLIENTS.

 #### Download prebuild templates